Camera Operator Services

 Operators trained on Peru's working camera ecosystem

-Here is how this works in practice.
-Camera ops working across Peru draw from a focused pool of experts whose hands have actually flown the bodies your production will rent.
-The dominant packages on the ground are ARRI Alexa Mini LF and Alexa 35 kits through Cinesphere and Tondero-aligned rental partners in Lima, Sony Venice and Burano bodies used heavily on Peruvian feature drama and global commercials, and RED V-Raptor and Komodo configurations on commercial and music-video work.
+Camera operators across Peru come from a tight pool of pros.
+Each has actually run the bodies your production will rent.
+The main packages on the ground are ARRI Alexa Mini LF and Alexa 35 kits, booked through Cinesphere and Tondero-aligned rental partners in Lima.
+Sony Venice and Burano bodies show up often on Peruvian feature drama and global commercials.
+RED V-Raptor and Komodo builds cover commercial and music-video work.

-Here is the short of it.
-Our network includes operators trained in the camera-help pipelines that produced the teams behind Claudia Llosa's later features, Melina León's Canción sin nombre, and the Tondero feature slate of the last decade — operators who know which Mini LF bodies pair with Cooke S7/i, Zeiss Supreme Prime, or Sigma Cine sets at the Lima houses.
-This Steadicam and Ronin 4D rigs are ready for handoff, and which the capital key grip teams build dollies and remote heads compatible with their preferred working profile.
+Our network includes operators trained in the camera-crew pipelines behind Claudia Llosa's later features, Melina León's Canción sin nombre, and Tondero's feature slate from the last decade.
+Which glass a Mini LF body takes — Cooke S7/i, Zeiss Supreme Prime, or Sigma Cine — is something these operators already know from the Lima houses.
+Steadicam and Ronin 4D rigs stay ready for handoff.
+Lima key grip teams build dollies and remote heads to match each operator's preferred profile.

-Here is the breakdown.
-Selection on our side is driven by format and tempo.
-A scripted drama call sheet shooting between Lima studios.
-The Sacred Valley asks for a quiet operator who can hold a smooth handheld profile through long dialogue scenes and adjust on the fly when a director schooled in the Llosa or Fuentes-León custom redesigns blocking between takes.
+Selection on our side comes down to format and pace.
+A scripted drama shooting between Lima studios and the Sacred Valley needs a calm operator.
+That operator holds a smooth handheld profile through long dialogue scenes.
+When a director in the Llosa or Fuentes-León tradition reworks blocking between takes, the operator adjusts on the fly.

-Here is what that looks like on the ground.
-A commercial in Miraflores or San Isidro wants an operator who can run gimbal coverage on FX9 or Komodo at the brisk pace Lima agencies expect and switch to a techno crane without ceremony.
-A multi-camera variety stage at América Televisión, Latina, or ATV needs operators trained on Peruvian broadcast workflow and the cue rhythm of a the capital floor manager working live to air.
-We confirm operator credits, rental-house relationships, English working level, and SOC standing where applicable before adding anyone to a shortlist, with SUNAT carnets and IGV 18% handled cleanly so the operator you book belongs in the seat from day one of prep.
+A commercial in Miraflores or San Isidro wants an operator who can run gimbal coverage on FX9 or Komodo at the brisk pace Lima agencies expect.
+The same operator has to switch to a techno crane without fuss.
+A multi-camera variety stage at América Televisión, Latina, or ATV needs operators trained on Peruvian broadcast workflow.
+They also read the cue rhythm of a Lima floor manager working live to air.
+Before anyone joins a shortlist, we confirm operator credits, rental-house ties, English working level, and SOC standing where it applies.
+We handle SUNAT carnets and IGV 18% cleanly, so the operator you book is ready in the seat from day one of prep.

 ACT 03